Roasted golden beet and lentil salad with strawberries is a delightful vegetarian meal! Super simple, super healthy, and super satisfying!

 Get used to it friends.
-I’M CRAZY OBSESSED!
+Move over, crispy chickpeas on salad, I’M CRAZY OBSESSED WITH STRAWBS!

 The same thing happened last year.
 It’s like I forget about these red little sweet bombs until they start to show up in the Spring.
 Then, I’m just amazed all over again.
 You saw them in spicy salsa a few weeks ago, now you get them with some beets and lentils!

 Something happened last week that totally blew the lid off of my foodie life.
 I discovered that I have slightly high blood sugar nearing the 3rd trimester of my pregnancy.
 Apparently, it’s nothing to worry about, as long as I cut back a bit on the sugar and carbs.

 I guess my daily servings of raisin bran, potato chips, and ice cream have got to go.

 So, I’ve been trying to eat foods that are low on the glycemic index.
 Foods that won’t cause a crazy spike in blood sugar.
 Foods that won’t eventually lead to gestational diabetes.
 It’s definitely a bit tougher than I thought it would be.
 There are already so many restrictions on foods due to the pregnancy!
 I just found out that I can’t even have radishes due to the high possibility of listeria.
 OMG guys.

 So…….. here we are.
 A salad packed with fiber and protein, and low(ish) in sugar and carbs.
 Sweet, savory, salty, earthy, tangy, healthy, and totally delicious.
 SCORE!

 - 3 medium golden beets